t-nicole13/Bike_Sharing_Visualization/README.md

 # bikesharing

 ## Objective
-The purpose of this project is to convince stakeholders that a bike-sharing program in Des Moines is a solid business proposal.
-I will use Tableau to visualize the citibike data.
+The purpose of this project is to use Tableau to visualize the citibike data.

 ### Deliverables
 - Use Python and Pandas to Change Trip Duration to a Datetime Format